 The Yellow-crested cockatoo is native to East Timor and Indonesia's islands of Sulawesi and the Lesser Sundas.
 Our birds here in Hong Kong are an introduced population, developed from caged birds that have been released.
+They are at risk of extinction in their natural habitat.

 It is an attractive bird and it has a retractile yellow crest, as seen above.
 Noisy groups can often be seen flying around midlevels, particularly around the Aviary in HK park.